strangelookingnerd/compuware-strobe-measurement-plugin/README.md

 The following are required to use this plugin:

 -   Jenkins
--   Jenkins Credentials Plugin
+-   Jenkins Credentials plugin
--   Strobe license
+-   BMC AMI Strobe (Strobe) license
 -   BMC AMI Common Configuration plugin
--   An installation of BMC AMI Common Enterprise Services with Strobe installed.
+-   An installation of BMC AMI Common Enterprise Services (CES) with Strobe installed.

-	**Note**: CES must be version 20.02.x or greater to use the notification callback.
+	**Note**: You need CES version 20.02.*xx* or later to use the notification callback.
-			  This version will also utilize the INITBY of CI (Continuous Integration) identifier, which will allow zAdviser to track this activity.
+			  This version will also utilize the INITBY of the CI (Continuous Integration) identifier, which will allow BMC AMI DevX Adviser to track this activity.
-			  This plugin can still submit measurements using previous CES versions.
+			  This plugin can still submit measurements using earlier CES versions.
 			  Strobe 18.02 PTF SBG422A is required for the INITBY of CI.

-## Installing in a Jenkins Instance
+## Installing in a Jenkins instance

-Install the BMC AMI Strobe Measurement Task according to the Jenkins instructions for installing plugins.
+Install the BMC AMI Strobe Measurement Task as per Jenkins instructions for installing plugins.
 Dependent plugins will automatically be installed.
-(You will still need to separately install Common Enterprise Services)
+You will need to separately install BMC AMI Common Enterprise Services (CES).

 ### Configuration

-1. In Common Enterprise Services, do the following:
+1. In CES, perform the following steps:

 	a.
-Navigate to the Host Connections page and define your host connection that's connected to your Strobe installation.
+Navigate to the Host Connections page and define the host connection that is connected to your Strobe installation.

 	b.
-Navigate to the Security page and define a Personal Access Token for the above host connection.
+Navigate to the Security page and define a Personal Access Token for this host connection.

-    **Note**: Sometimes Strobe on the mainframe can have difficulty determining the correct host of CES, so you may need to set the "ces.host.address" property in ces.properties located at data/ces/config in the CES installation directory. e.g. ces.host.address=127.0.0.1 or ces.host.address=localhost
+    **Note**: Sometimes Strobe on the mainframe can have difficulty determining the correct CES host.
+So you might need to set the **ces.host.address** property in **ces.properties** located at **data/ces/config** in the CES installation directory.
+    		  For example, ces.host.address=127.0.0.1 or ces.host.address=localhost

-2. In the Jenkins system Jenkins/Manage Jenkins/Configure System screen, go to the Common Configurations section.In the Host Connections section, add the same host connection defined in Common Enterprise Services.
+2. Go to Jenkins system > Jenkins > Manage Jenkins > Configure System > Common Configurations > Host Connections section.
+In the Host Connections section, add the same host connection as defined in CES, while ensuring the following:

-		-	Make sure the description field matches the description in CES.
+		-	Make sure that description field matches the description in CES.
 		-	Add the CES URL in the format scheme://host:port    e.g. https://myHost:48226

-3. In the Jenkins system, you should define the personal access token from step 1 as secret text in Credentials.
+3. In the Jenkins system, define the Personal Access Token from step 1 as secret text in the Credentials plugin.
-	Refer to the Jenkins documentation for the Credentials Plugin.
+	For more information, see the [Jenkins documentation for Credentials Plugin](https://plugins.jenkins.io/credentials/)

 ### Executing a Measurement

+Perform the following steps:

-1. On the project Configuration page, in the Build section click Add build step button and select BMC AMI Strobe Measurement Task.
+1. In your Jenkins Project, go to the project Configuration page > Build Steps section, click **Add build step** and select **BMC AMI Strobe Measurement Task**.

-2. Here select your host connection and token you previously defined above.
-You can configure both from this screen too.
+2. In BMC AMI Strobe Measurement Task section, select your host connection and the personal access token that you previously defined.
+You can also configure both from this screen.

 3. Fill out the rest of the form as desired.
-See the help on the right of each individual field if you have any questions.
+Refer to the help next to each field if you have any questions.

 4. Click **Save**.